World Architecture Festival: Award Categories

-Winners
+Award Winners

+Each year the World Architecture Festival publishes a list of the winners of the awards on their official website.

+Annual Festivals

+WAF organises an annual architectural and design event for architects, designers and suppliers to gather together and celebrate, learn and discover.
+It provides an opportunity for architects to present their projects and ideas, highlighting innovative design solutions, sustainable practices, and cultural diversity in architecture.
+The festival aims to promote architectural innovation, recognize outstanding projects, and stimulate meaningful and impactful conversations about the future and processes of the built environments.

 The 2008 festival

 The World Architecture Festival was held for the first time on 22–24 October 2008 in Barcelona.
 Its programme director was Paul Finch.
 An important part of the festival was the awards programme.
 The competition was open to building completed within the past 18 months, between January 1, 2007 and June 20, 2008.
 There were 722 entries competing in 17 categories, comprising 96 building types from 63 countries.
 After a preselection, 224 projects from 43 countries have been shortlisted.
 All the shortlisted architects presented their work during the festival and the winners competed for the top award, the World Building of the Year.
 The judging panel was headed by Norman Foster and included Stefan Behnisch, Robert Stern and Zaha Hadid among the 40 architects on the panel.
 1,900 visitors from 70 countries attended the festival.

 In 2008, the World Building of the Year was awarded to: Bocconi University, Italy (by Grafton Architects).